mylabpcb/myCPU/pages/en/mycpu/downloads/code.md

 ---
 title: "myCPU Downloads: The Code"
-subtitle: Encoders and Tools for the myCPU
+subtitle: Code resources and tools for the myCPU
 layout: page
 gallery: #code_gallery
 galleryType: #download